1976 Rothmans International Series

 The 1976 Rothmans International Series was an Australian motor racing competition open to single seater racing cars complying with Australian Formula 1.
 The series, which was the first Rothmans International Series, was won by Vern Schuppan, driving a Lola T332 Chevrolet.

 Schedule

 The 1976 Rothmans International Series was contested over four rounds with one race per round.

-The final round was postponed for one week due to heavy rain and flooding and the re-scheduled race was cancelled after qualifying due to further rain.
+The final round was postponed for one week due to heavy rain and flooding and the rescheduled race was cancelled after qualifying due to further rain.

 Points system

 Series points were awarded on a 9-6-4-3-2-1 basis for the first six places at each round.